 To apply for the state license, follow the steps in this document.

-If you have obtained or are in the process of obtaining an STS license, click here to begin the District 45 application process.
+If you have obtained or are in the process of obtaining an STS license, follow this link to begin the District 45 application process.

 To view available positions, please visit our hiring website.

-Substitutes are able to choose which assignments to accept.
-While we welcome and encourage substitute teachers to work in a variety of buildings and settings, they are ultimately able to decide if they would like to accept available assignments.
+Yes, substitutes may choose which assignments to accept.
+While the district welcomes and encourages substitute teachers to work in a variety of buildings and settings, substitutes ultimately decide whether to accept available assignments.

-There are no specific District requirements regarding a minimum number of days worked.
-Substitutes who rarely accept positions will be notified at least annually to confirm their interest in remaining on our list.
+The district does not have specific requirements for a minimum number of days worked.
+Substitutes who rarely accept assignments will be contacted at least once a year to confirm their interest in remaining on the list.

-The District does not have its own limits regarding substituting, but the state has established parameters for certain individuals.
-Retired teachers are able to work up to 120 days in a given school year.
-Substitute teachers with an STS license cannot remain in the same position for the same teacher for longer than 5 consecutive days, though there is no limit to the total number of non-consecutive days that STS substitutes can serve in any position.
+The district does not set its own limits for substitute teaching, but the state has established parameters for certain individuals.
+Retired teachers may work up to 120 days in a school year.
+Substitute teachers with an STS license may not remain in the same position for the same teacher for more than five (5) consecutive days, though there is no limit on the total number of nonconsecutive days they may serve in any position.

-Most vacancies are posted to the District’s automated absence system.
-Substitute teachers can sign up to receive an alert any time a new vacancy is posted or they can check available vacancies as they are interested/available.
-Some vacancies are posted well in advance, and others become available as same-day positions each morning.
-Occasionally, District personnel call substitutes to notify them of vacancies as needed.
+Most vacancies are posted in the district’s automated absence system.
+Substitute teachers can sign up to receive alerts when new vacancies are posted or check the system as they are interested or available.
+Some vacancies are posted well in advance, while others become available as same-day positions each morning.
+Occasionally, district staff will call substitutes to notify them of vacancies as needed.